upstash/vector-py/README.md

 # List of query results, sorted in the descending order of similarity
 for r in res:
     print(
         r.id,  # The id used while upserting the vector r.score,  # The similarity score of this vector to the query vector.
-Higher is more similar. r.vector, # The value of the vector, if requested. r.metadata, # The metadata of the vector, if requested and present. r.data, # The data of the vector, if requested and present.
+Higher is more similar. r.vector,  # The value of the vector, if requested (for dense and hybrid indexes). r.sparse,  # The value of the sparse vector, if requested (for sparse and hybrid indexes). r.metadata,  # The metadata of the vector, if requested and present. r.data,  # The data of the vector, if requested and present.
     )
 ```